solarslurpi/GrowBuddies/docs/snifferbuddy.rst

 Wiring
 ------
 What a mess.
 I won't even try to make a pretty image.
-There is no way...I have started to standardize on wiring between components.
+There is no way...I have started to  :ref:`standardize the wiring<wiring>`

 .. figure:: images/SnifferBuddy_innerds.jpg
    :align: center
    :height: 350